-The 6 Best Vacuums For Hardwood Floors - Fall 2024
+The 5 Best Vacuums For Hardwood Floors of 2026

 Best Vacuums For Hardwood Floors

-We've tested over 160 vacuum cleaners, and below are our recommendations for the best vacuum cleaners for hardwood floors to buy.
+We've tested over 110 vacuum cleaners, and below are our recommendations for the best vacuum cleaners for hardwood floors to buy.
 These picks are selected based on their bare floor performance and feature set, design, and price.
-For more options, look at our lists of the best vacuums, the best vacuums for high-pile carpet, and the best cordless vacuums.
+For more options, look at our lists of the best vacuums, the best vacuums for high-pile carpet, the best cordless vacuums, and the best cordless vacuums for hardwood floors.

 1. Best Vacuum For Hardwood Floors